Do you like being organized when you travel?

 Alternatives to travel cubes

 Best compression packing cubes

 Everyone talks about compression cubes and in theory, they’re a wonderful thing.
 In truth, I haven’t yet found a set that works the way it’s supposed to – but then, I haven’t tried them all.

 I’m familiar with two main types of compression bags, the ones with straps and those with zippers.

 I find the ones with straps work better.
 I once had an early version of this ALPS compression bag and was amazed at how much I was able to compress into it.

 You may consider buying a set of clear compression bags.
 I had far less success with the zippered plastic bags – I haven’t tried one whose zipper didn’t rip after 3-4 uses.
 Frankly, I wouldn’t waste my money on these; if you must have this kind of bag, get some large ziplock-type bags and use those instead.
 At least it won’t cost a lot to replace them.

 The toiletry travel bag

-If you’re keen on keeping everything in a single bag, like this one, which can also be hung up.
+If you’re keen on keeping everything in a single bag, consider something like this one, which can also be hung up.